eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Conclusion

+Future work will focus on extending the dataset to include dynamic scenes and independently moving objects, as well as exploring spiking neural network architectures to more fully exploit the temporal nature of event-based data.

 \begin{funding} Jad Mansour was supported by the Joan Oró Grant no. 2024 FI-2 00762.
-The study was also supported in part by the Spanish government through the SIREC project no. PID2020-116736RB-IOO. \end{funding}
+This study was also supported in part by the Spanish government through the ASSIST project PID2023-149413OB-I00 and the IURBI project CNS2023-144688. \end{funding}

 \begin{dci} The authors declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article. \end{dci}